mdhaber/scipy/paper.md

 "p-hacking" by producing p-values and confidence intervals that account for the number of comparisons performed.
-Several such tests rely on the studentized range distribution [@lund1983algorithm], which models the range (i.e. difference between maximum and minimum values) of the means of samples from a normally distributed population.
+Several such tests rely on the studentized range distribution [@lund1983algorithm], which models the range (i.e., the difference between maximum and minimum values) of the means of samples from a normally distributed population.
 Although there are already implementations of these tests available in the scientific Python ecosystem, all of them rely on approximations of the studentized range distribution,